okfde/2013.archiv.codefor.de/README.md

 You can easily do edits and preview changes on github.
 But if to want to preview your edits or do bigger changes, you need a local setup.

-For that, you first need to install git, Ruby and gem.
+For that you first need to install git, Ruby and gem.

 Then clone this repository by invoking the following in a terminal, presuming you know how to get there: